Text, photos, and website

 Why 95% scale and not 100% scale?

-the point in downsizing to 95% scale?”
+the point in downsizing to 95% scale?
 The answer here is quite

 simple: cost and simplicity.
 After all, most people can’t drop 120k

 The D-Motor LF-39 and Rotax 912UL/ULS are the

 current front-runners for engine options.
 Because these options don’t

-offer the big power of a Menasco, Tigre, or LOM engine that a full size ST would require, a weight
+offer the big power of a Menasco, Tigre, or LOM engine that a full size ST would

-we now have less expensive engine options.
+required which means we now have less expensive engine options.
 No need to

 plunk 30k on a Menasco and then worry about parts availability.

 original ST-A full-fuel useful load.
 So it's looking like we will have a higher

 carrying capacity, despite the lower gross weight.
-The gross is set to 1260 lbs,
+The gross is set to 1285 lbs,

-the cockpit is roomier than the original.
+cockpit is roomier than the original.

 So, it is a small difference in

 size with huge implications on weight, performance, cockpit size, and cost to

 build/operate/maintain.
 Even parked next to a full size ST, most people